Do I need to submit an enrollment application fee?

 Documentation sent to Provider Enrollment requires a document submission cover sheet.
 You will be prompted to complete and print the cover sheet once you have submitted your online application.

-Note: Both forms are required if web batch and/or FTP secured batch are selected for the Electronic Data Interchange (EDI) submission method on step 10 of the online application.
+Note: A Trading Partner Agreement (TPA) is required if web batch and/or FTP secured batch are selected for the Electronic Data Interchange (EDI) submission method on step 10 of the online application.

 Do not send the following